 (1968)); see also Brennan v.
 Norton, 350 F.3d 399, 413 (3d Cir.
 2003) (explaining that the court should "consider the nature of the relationship between the employee and the employer as well as any disruption the employee's speech may cause, including the impact of the speech on the employer's ability to maintain discipline and relationships in the work place"), abrogated on other grounds by Borough of Duryea v.
 Guarnieri, 131 S. Ct.
 2488 (2011).
-In applying the Pickering balancing test, the district court should be aware that "[s]ome disruption is almost certainly inevitable," and that it "is against [Third Circuit] precedent to find against an employee where the disruption 'was primarily the result, not of the plaintiff's exercise of speech, but of his superiors' attempts to suppress it."
-Dougherty v.
+The applying the Pickering balancing test, the district court should be aware that "[s]ome disruption is almost certainly inevitable," and that it "is against [Third Circuit] precedent to find against an employee where the disruption 'was primarily the result, not of the plaintiff's exercise of speech, but of his superiors' attempts to suppress it.'
+"Dougherty v.
 School Dist. of Philadelphia, 772 F.3d 979, 992 (3d Cir.
 2014) (quoting Czurlanis v.
 Albanese, 721 F.2d 98, 107 (3d Cir.
 1983)).
 The reaction of parents and students to a teacher's derogatory blog posts about her students, however, is appropriately considered in deciding that the disruptive effect of the speech outweighed any competing interests.
 Munroe v.
 Central Bucks School District, 805 F.3d 454 (3d Cir.
-2015).
+2015); cf. Fenico v.
+City of Philadelphia, 70 F.4th 151, 167 (3d Cir.
+2023) (holding that police officers may be able "to show that their controversial speech is unlikely to cause disruption").